 I spotted a Switch from across the room and when I went to go check out what game was being played, I was greeted by Wyatt Yeong who was showing off his latest, Red Hot Ricochet.
 This is a multiplayer tank game that made for some great competition.
 In fact, he wanted to show it off, so he handed my wife and I a joycon each and quickly showed us how to pick our tanks.
 Then he grabbed a joycon to join in and put himself on a team with my wife.
 Before I could look for a partner Geoffrey Suthers ran over to grab the fourth joycon to join my team.
 After a very close and heated match, our team lost but we had a blast and I can’t wait to experience this game more with friends in the future!

 One game that caught my wife’s eye was from That Indie Studio.
 They were showing off The Last Hex which is a neat grid-based RPG where you have a deck of cards like Magic: The Gathering and use those cards to attack, protect yourself, heal, etc. as you journey towards the last hex on the board.
 It was sad to hear that the game is still in early development and we look forward to hearing more from them soon.
-We also got word that as of now, a Switch port is planned so that made us very excited!
+In the meantime, we know that you can play Magic online with Magic: The Gathering Arena, and get mtg arena codes with some of the in-app purchases, so we might look into starting that in the near future.
+With regards to The Last Hex, we also got word that, as of now, a Switch port is planned so that made us very excited!

 Last year we met up with Saturnine Games with their excellent title Antipole DX that was slated to come to all platforms including the 3DS and Wii U. This year we got the bad news that due to unavoidable circumstances the 3DS and Wii U ports are dead, and no Switch version is planned.
 While it’s still coming to other platforms, this game needs to be on Switch so make some noise people and maybe Nintendo will reach out to make this a reality.
 If you enjoy Mega Man X titles, you need to turn your direction their way as this game is fantastic!